kessysalvatory/CoMoMo/README.md

 comb_mcs <- CoMoMo(modelFits, weight = mcs_weight_cv, h = 15)

 # when forecasting for h>15, the last horizon weights will be used for combining.
-# when h = 50, the weight when h =15 is used to combine
+# when h = 50, the weight when h =15 is used to combine all forecasts when h >15.

 comb_stack0 <- CoMoMo(modelFits, weight = stack_ridge_weight, h = 50)
 ```